jyshoji/text_analysis_organoids/README_raw_data.md

 6. However, research articles on organoid from PubMed and research articles on blastoids from EMBASE could not be imported to R for unknown reasons.
 Therefore, research articles and reviews were collectively imported, and review articles were later marked as such.
 7. Publications from bioRxiv were defined as *preprints*.
 8. Metadata of academic publications under Creative Commons Attribution Licenses was also collected from PubMed, by inserting **AND ("pmc cc license"[Filter])** at the end of each search string.
+9. The literature corpus was updated upon revision of our submitted paper.
+For this, metadata of the academic publications was collected again on the 5th June, 2023, with the same search conditions, except that the date range was set to Jan-01-2022 to present.
+The collected metadata documents were stored in "raw_data4" folder.
+Duplicate publications (published between Jan-01-2022 and Sep-06-2022) were later removed on R.

 # Organoid literature